lutierod/rodriguez-portfolio/final-project.md

 <img src="arts.jpg" width="500">

-**Conflict:** Because of the digital divide in the United States, not everyone has access to these online resources
+**Conflict:** Because of the digital divide in the United States, not everyone has access to these online resources.

 <div> <img src="dots.jpg" width="500"> </div>